datatrail-jhu/09_dataanalysis/manuscript/00_purpose.md

 o) Showing the effect on a variable of changing the values of another variable.

 {choose-answers: 4}
-?3 We collect data on all the songs in the Spotify catalogue and want to summarize how many are country western, hip-hop, classic rock, or other.
+?3 We collect data on all the songs in the Spotify catalog and want to summarize how many are country western, hip-hop, classic rock, or other.
 What type of analysis is this?

 C) Descriptive
 o) Exploratory